MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/plan/user-access-options.md

 ### Conditional access and multi-factor authentication

-By choosing Azure AD authentication for the gateway, you can leverage additional security features like conditional access and multi-factor authentication provided by Azure AD.
+By requiring Azure AD authentication for the gateway, you can leverage additional security features like conditional access and multi-factor authentication provided by Azure AD.
 [Learn more about configuring conditional access with Azure Active Directory.](https://docs.microsoft.com/azure/active-directory/active-directory-conditional-access-azure-portal-get-started)

 ## Role-based access control